Argentinian

 Meat, fire, and a culture that treats grilling as a sacred ritual.

-Argentinian cuisine is a carnivore's dream come true.
-It's a land where the Asado isn't just a meal, but an event—a reason for friends and family to gather and share stories over sizzling grills.
-The art of grilling is elevated to near perfection, with the quality of the meat and the mastery of the fire being paramount.
-From the crispy edges of Milanesa to the tantalizing flavors of a Choripán, each dish is a testament to Argentina's love affair with beef.
+View page →Argentinian cuisine is built around meat.
+The asado isn't just a meal but an event—a reason for friends and family to gather and share stories over the grill.
+Grilling is taken seriously here, and the quality of the meat and the control of the fire are what matter most.
+From the crisp edges of milanesa to the sharp flavors of a choripán, every dish centers on Argentina's love of beef.

 The Palate